pyinvoke/invoke/sites/docs/getting_started.rst

     names" API, you can simply give the ``pre`` kwarg:
     ``@task(pre=[clean])``.

-Details can be found in the :doc:`execution conceptual docs
+Details can be found in :ref:`how-tasks-run`.
-<concepts/execution>`.

 Creating namespaces